thekabal/tki/README.md

 As is typical with releases, we highly recommend a fresh install.
 Upgrades are not supported at this time.

 ## Code quality:
 The project began in the early PHP4 era, and as a result, is less than ideal.
-Substantial progress has been made towards modernization, and we are continuing that process. **Feedback and PR's are welcome and appreciated**.
+Substantial progress has been made towards modernization, and we are continuing that process.
+As a general guideline, we follow PSR-1,2,4, and the upcoming 12, with the major exceptions that we use BSD/Allman brace/brackets and do not yet follow line length limits. **Feedback and PR's are welcome and appreciated**.

 ## Contributing:
 Feel free to contribute to the project!
 We use [GitHub](https://github.com/thekabal/tki/) for our issues tracking (provide feedback!), milestone planning, code storage, and releases.